James-M99/DevOps_Portfolio/README.md

 1. Clone this repository with: sudo git clone https://github.com/James-M99/DevOps_Portfolio.git
 2. Run the update script with root privileges:
+   1. cd DevOps_Portfolio
-   1. sudo chmod +x ./DevOps_Portfolio/scripts/update.sh
+   1. sudo chmod +x ./scripts/update.sh
    2. sudo ./scripts/update.sh
-3. All other scripts are symlinked to '/usr/local/bin' and can be used anywhere.
+4. All other scripts are symlinked to '/usr/local/bin' and can be used anywhere.

 ## VPN Integration
 The VPN allows secure, encrypted access to the internal network environment via a custom client configuration using *WireGuard* (https://www.wireguard.com/)